NIRF ranking 2020: NLSIU is country’s top law college; here’s the list of top 10

-NIRF ranking 2020: The National Law School of India University, Bengaluru once again retained the top position in the National Institutional Ranking (NIRF) 2020.
-The rankings were announced by Union Minister of Human Resource Development (HRD) Ramesh Pokhriyal Nishank in a virtual address on Thursday through his social media account.
+NIRF ranking 2020: The National Law School of India University, Bengaluru retained the top position in the National Institutional Ranking (NIRF) 2020.
+The rankings were announced by Union Minister of Human Resource Development (HRD) Ramesh Pokhriyal Nishank in a virtual address on Thursday.

 Here are the top 10 law university of the country as per NIRF 2020: